DIY Projects

 Essential Oil Blends and Scent Options

 The fragrance of your bath bombs can transform your bathing experience.
 Essential oils provide natural scents while offering aromatherapy benefits.
-Here are popular combinations that pair beautifully with the natural appeal of loofah bath bombs.
+These bath bombs fit perfectly into a sustainable bath products routine since all ingredients are natural and biodegradable.

 Relaxing Blends